-If you are applying to renew an existing multi-year research licence or are applying for a new research license for a project that was previously screened by NIRB, you are not required to submit a project proposal to the NPC portal.
+If you are applying for a new research license or license renewal for a project that was previously screened by NIRB, you are not required to submit a project proposal to the NPC.
 However, you still must complete the application for a physical/natural sciences research at www.nri.nu.ca.
-Be sure to disclose in your application the details of any new project activities that are outside the scope of activities screened by NIRB.
-We will renew your research license application and determine whether your proposed research remains within the scope of activities considered in the original NIRB screening.
-Examples of changes to your research that might constitute a change in project scope and necessitate a proposal to NPC and new NIRB screening include:
+Be sure to describe any new research activities that were not part of the original project proposal to help us determine whether a new NIRB screening is needed.
+Examples of significant changes to your research that might warrant a new review by the NPC and NIRB include:

-- -the inclusion of new field research sites (where the new/additional location may result in impacts to different communities, is in a new planning region, or occurs in an area with a special designation such as park or wildlife area or Inuit Owned Lands). - -a significant increase (more than 10%) in the number of person days, and/or additional water use or waste generation that will require approval by the Nunavut Water Board. - -new research activities not previously screened by NIRB and for which NIRB has not recommended terms and conditions to mitigate potential impacts.
+- -the inclusion of new field research location(s) (where the new location(s) may result in impacts to different communities, is in a new planning region, or occurs in an area with a special designation such as park or wildlife area or Inuit Owned Lands). - -a significant increase (more than 10%) in the number of person days, and/or additional water use or waste generation that will require approval by the Nunavut Water Board. - -new research activities not previously screened by NIRB and for which NIRB has not recommended terms and conditions to mitigate potential impacts.